meilisearch/documentation/learn/core_concepts/the_primary_key.md

 "id": "@BI+* ^5h2%"
 ```

+Take note that the document addition request in Meilisearch is atomic.
+This means that **if even a single document id is incorrectly formatted, an error will occur and none of your documents will be added.**

 ## Primary key

 The primary key is a **mandatory attribute**.
-Each [index](/learn/core_concepts/indexes.md) recognizes **only one** primary key attribute.
+Each index recognizes **only one** primary key attribute.
 Once a primary key has been set for an index, it **cannot be changed anymore**.
 If no primary key is found in one document, **none of the documents will be stored.** The primary key ensures that there are no identical documents in the same index.

 Meilisearch expects the primary to only be of type integer or string, composed of alphanumeric characters `a-z A-Z 0-9`, hyphens `-`, and underscores `_`.